emilygv/emilyvernon.com/_posts/2024-07-03-conditions-make-or-break-innovation-projects.md

 ---
 category: Newsletter
 # image: "/assets/newsletter/2024-07-03/map.png"
 description: Conditions can work with us or against us.
-To successfully work within existing parameters, it’s critical that we acknowledge the current conditions and ensure our teams are set up to handle the ride.
+To successfully work within existing parameters, it’s crucial to acknowledge the current conditions and ensure teams are set up to handle the ride.
 further_reading:
     - The Power of Concept Novelty
     - Trend Versus Opportunity